Retrieval- and Argumentation-Enhanced Multi-Agent LLMs for Judgmental Forecasting (Extended Version with Supplementary Material): Results

 Overall, our multi-agent framework applied to two different agents demonstrates that combining different external sources can be beneficial.
 The most significant gains are achieved when agents leverage different external sources.

-\paragraph{Three-Agent Combination} We extend the analysis of our multi-agent framework to three agents, where a standard ArgLLM is combined with two RAG-ArgLLM agents, one using the NYTimes and the other the Guardian.
-The results, presented in Tables~\ref{tab:d1_argllm_mixtral_nytimes_guardian}-\ref{tab:d2_argllm_gpt4o_nytimes_guardian} in Appendix~\ref{app:three-agent}, demonstrate the potential to increase accuracy by increasing the diversity of argumentative reasoning.
+\paragraph{Three-Agent Combination} We extend the analysis of our multi-agent framework to three agents, where a standard ArgLLM is combined with two RAG-ArgLLM agents, one using the NYTimes and the other the Guardian. \ifthenelse{\boolean{arxivversion}} {The results, presented in Tables~\ref{tab:d1_argllm_mixtral_nytimes_guardian}-\ref{tab:d2_argllm_gpt4o_nytimes_guardian} in Appendix~\ref{app:three-agent}, demonstrate the potential to increase accuracy by increasing the diversity of argumentative reasoning.}{The results demonstrate the potential to increase accuracy by increasing the diversity of argumentative reasoning, detailed results are provided in \cite{arxivversion}.}

 The addition of a third agent often leads to more robust and accurate forecasts, particularly on the GJOpen dataset.
 The most consistent improvements are observed when the base ArgLLM agent is a strong performer itself, such as with Gemma-2 or GPT-4o.
 This suggests that when an agent's internal reasoning is strong, it provides a solid foundation that can be effectively enhanced by complementary information from external sources, thereby improving the forecasting accuracy.
 While the three-agent combination does not always outperform the best single agent in the trio, it consistently shows a clear improvement over the other two individual agents.
 On the Metaculus dataset, the benefits are also apparent, although the strong individual agent performance sometimes sets a high bar for improvement.
 Both aggregation methods show instances of improvement.
 However, average aggregation performs better than max aggregation in most instances, supporting the evidence from previous experiments.